 - In ElfQuest fandom, the outfits of Rayek and Mender are not the most popular.

-- Prior to this, there was one story, during the comic's Dork Age, that gave Rotor and Bunnie some cringeworthy outfits when they went to school.
+- There was one story, during the Sonic the Hedgehog comic's Dork Age, that gave Rotor and Bunnie some cringeworthy outfits when they went to school.
 Rotor's seen wearing what is easily stereotypical "rapper" clothes and Bunnie donning a sleeveless blouse and Daisy Dukes.
 A kid's comic!

 - Batman & Robin's Batnipples became so infamous that they received a nod in Ozymandias' costume design in the Watchmen movie, and Spartan 3000's costume in Empowered.
 In real life, nipples on breastplates weren't uncommon in some historic civilizations, like Rome.

-- Bram Stoker's Dracula begins with the mortal Vlad the Impaler wearing red armor that is textured to resemble human muscle.
+- Bram Stoker's Dracula begins with the mortal Vlad the Impaler wearing red armor that is textured to resemble human muscle; it also has pointed ears for some reason, so it makes Vlad look kinda like a skinned jackal.
 The film won an Oscar for its impressive, and often outlandish, costume design.

 - Tim Burton's take on Superman Returns would have featured Superman in a black, Borg-inspired suit, designed by Jon Peters.
-Check it out.
 This was probably inspired by the similar costume he wore in the comics during Reign of the Supermen.
-Still, when they got then-lead actor Nicolas Cage into their concept suit for a photo shoot, the results...were not pretty◊.
+Still, when they got then-lead actor Nicolas Cage into their concept suit for a photo shoot, the results... were not pretty.